ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

 Yes, {{site.data.keyword.bpfull_notm}} supports multiple Terraform provider versions.
 You need to add Terraform provider block with the right provider version.
 By default the provider executes latest version is `1.10.0`, and previous four versions such as `1.9.0`, `1.8.1`, `1.8.0`, `1.7.1` are supported.
-For more information, about the provider configuration, see [Provider configuration](https://www.terraform.io/docs/language/providers/configuration.html).

 Example for a multiple provider configuration: